BFN Springer Theory: Weight modules and category

 where $ F $ is a torus.
 Let $\widetilde T $ be a maximal torus of $ \tG $ containing $ T $.

 This leads to a short exact sequence of fundamental groups

 and thus a short exact sequence of their Cartier duals denoted

-\begin{Remark} Note that $ F^! $ is defined using the group $ G$, etc., so the reader might find our naming convention here a bit bizarre.
+\begin{Remark} Note that $ F^! = \Hom(G, \Cx) \otimes_\Z \Cx $ is defined using $ G $ and $ G^! = \Hom(F, \Cx) \otimes_\Z \Cx$ is defined using the group $ F$, so the reader might find our naming convention here a bit bizarre.
 The reader should keep in mind that $ F^! $ acts Hamiltonianly on the Coulomb branch, much as $ F $ acts Hamiltonianly on the Higgs branch.
 This is one motivation for this choice of names.
-Another motivation is that in the toric case, then we end up the Gale dual sequence of tori. \end{Remark}
+Another motivation is that in the toric case, we end up with the Gale dual sequence of tori. \end{Remark}

 We also get a short exact sequence of abelian Lie algebras

 Similar to the decomposition of the affine Grassmannian from section \ref{se:ses}, we get a disjoint decomposition $\sR_{G,N} = \sqcup_{\sigma \in \pi} \sR_{G,N}(\sigma)$ where